Current Vaccine & Testing Requirements

 Cunard

-There are currently no vaccination or pre-cruise testing requirements for any voyages outside of Australia and New Zealand.
+There are currently no vaccination or pre-cruise testing requirements for any Cunard voyages.

-While Covid-19 vaccinations are no longer required for Cunard voyages, we still highly recommend that all guests travelling on our ships are up to date with Covid-19 vaccinations and boosters if eligible and where available.
+While Covid-19 vaccinations aren't required for Cunard voyages, we highly recommend that all guests travelling on our ships are up to date with Covid-19 vaccinations and boosters where eligible and available.

-Our vaccination and testing policy and on board protocols are reviewed on a regular basis and may be changed at any time.
-Where there are changes to the requirements for a voyage, impacted guests will be contacted directly in advance of travel.
-Also, at the time of travel, some ports of call may stipulate specific vaccine or testing policies for guests going ashore that differ from the Cunard vaccination and testing policy; refer to our Destination entry requirements guide for details.
+If there are changes to the requirements for a voyage, impacted guests will be contacted directly in advance of travel.
+Also, at the time of travel, some ports of call may stipulate specific vaccine or testing policies for guests going ashore that differ from the Cunard vaccination and testing policy.

 Disney